JamilProg/patient_trajectory_prediction/README.md

 Optional arguments for both models are:

---withCCS : add --withCCS=1 if you want to add CCS feature in the input (CCS one-hot concatenated with CUI one-hot)

---hiddenDimSize : size of the hidden layer

---batchSize : size of batches
+*--withCCS : add --withCCS=1 if you want to add CCS feature in the input (CCS one-hot concatenated with CUI one-hot) *--hiddenDimSize : size of the hidden layer *--batchSize : size of batches

---nEpochs : number of epochs
+*--nEpochs : number of epochs

---lr : learning rate
+*--lr : learning rate

---dropOut : drop-out probability in the last layer
+*--dropOut : drop-out probability in the last layer

 ## Step 3.2C : Readmission prediction

-For readmission prediction, it is mainly the same pattern as mortality_prediction, but in readmission_prediction folder.
+For readmission prediction, it is mainly the same method and arguments as mortality_prediction, but in readmission_prediction folder.

 https://github.com/JamilProg/script_preproc_MIMIC/blob/master/README.md